 The Master's Programme in Global Politics and Communication is a full-time, two-year programme.
 The scope of the degree is 120 credits (ECTS) consisting of advanced studies in politics and communication, as well as other elective and compulsory studies.
 The programme consists of core courses as well as thematic courses.

 During the first year of your studies, you will study theoretical and methodological courses, and you will specialise in one of the three study tracks of the programme: Global Political Economy, Media and Democracy or Governance, Organisations and Communication.
-In the second year, you will deepen your knowledge on your selected study track by participating in thematic courses.
+In the second year, you will deepen your knowledge on your selected study track by participating in the master’s thesis seminar and writing your master’s thesis.

 Master’s Degree Programme in Global Politics and Communication: 120 credits (ECTS)